 There are now six farms in this parish, as well as several ‘small holdings’.
 Coome Farm and Putlake Adventure Farm are part of the Encombe Estate.
 Wilkswood and Spyway Farms are tenanted from the National Trust, which now owns the greater part of the parish.
 Other farms include Knitson and Knaveswell.

-Some of these farms retain their original Saxon names: Knitson is ‘the farm settlement of Cnightwine’; Knaveswell is sited where a youth found a spring of pure water; Putlake (originally Puck Lakes) is situated on a mischievous stream prone to flooding the area (Puck being a sprite and ‘lake’ an early Saxon word for ‘water’); Wilkswood was reclaimed from a section of the royal hunting warren managed by a Saxon called Wilic; Coombe is situated in a short valley in the side of a hill; Acton was and still is a sheep-farm (‘taca-ton’).
+Some of these farms retain their original Saxon names: Knitson is ‘the farm settlement of Cnightwine’; Knaveswell is sited where a youth found a spring of pure water; Putlake (originally Puck Lakes) is situated on a mischievous stream prone to flooding the area (Puck being a sprite and ‘lake’ an early Saxon word for ‘water’, commonly used in this part of Dorset to mean a stream); Wilkswood was reclaimed from a section of the royal hunting warren managed by a Saxon called Wilic; Coombe is situated in a short valley in the side of a hill; Acton was and still is a sheep-farm (‘taca-ton’).

 Knitson and Knaveswell are on the greensands belt between the chalk hill and the wealden clay vale.
 Wilkswood and Coombe lie in the wealden, whilst Acton, Putlake and Spyway are on the windy limestone plateau.

-Some of the stone quarries were situated at the cliffs, where the prized white non-shelly Portland Stone was extracted.
-Most quarries were, however, inland mines, extracting the durable Purbeck Stone.
-During the mid-Nineteenth Century there were about one hundred family quarry mines in the parish.
-From about 1670 these were worked by families bearing the names Norman, Lander, Hams, Corben, Phippard, Brown, Harden, Burt, Benfield, Bonfield and Bower.
+Some of the stone quarries were situated at the cliffs, where the prized white non-shelly Purbeck Portland Stone was extracted.
+Most quarries were, however, inland quarries, both underground and surface ‘ridden holes’, extracting the durable Purbeck Stone for building, paving, roofing and other uses.
+During the mid-Nineteenth Century there were more than one hundred family quarries in the parish.
+From about 1670 these were worked by families bearing the names Norman, Lander, Harris, Corben, Phippard, Brown, Harden, Burt, Benfield, Bonfield and Bower.
 There were so many families called Bower that subsidiary surnames were used in place of the common one; these included Gad, Whistler, Ivamy, Sugar, Cake, Short, Mouse, Coffin, Tite, Corben, Thorn and Trink.

 Nowadays there are some eight open-cast quarries being worked in the Acton region, in the south-west sector of the parish, though the sophisticated machinery employed means that not many workmen are involved.